Learning Certified Neural Network Controllers Using Contraction and Interval Analysis: Explicit Tracking Control Design

-which follows by a similar computation as Lemma \ref{lem:uniform_equivalence}.
+which can be seen by a computation similar to Lemma \ref{lem:uniform_equivalence}.

-Enforcing this constraint on the neural network $\Theta$ is generally challenging.
-However, for systems with a constant $g(x) = B$ for $B\in\R^{n\times m}$, we can augment the neural network with a linear layer projecting $x$ into the orthogonal subspace to $B$, using a matrix $B^\perp$ satisfying $B^\perp B = 0$.
-For instance, when $B = [0, I]^T$, restricting the argument of $\Theta$ to the first $n-m$ components of $x$ structurally satisfies \eqref{eq:killing_field}. \end{remark}
+For systems with a constant $g(x) = B$ for $B\in\R^{n\times m}$, we can augment the neural network with a linear layer projecting $x$ into the orthogonal subspace to $B$, using a matrix $B^\perp$ satisfying $B^\perp B = 0$.
+For instance, when $B = [0, I]^T$, restricting the argument of $\Theta$ to the first $n-m$ components of $x$ structurally satisfies \eqref{eq:killing_field}.

+In the general non-constant case, enforcing constraints such as this on the neural network $\Theta$ is generally challenging.
+With dynamic extension, any nonlinear system can be transformed into this form using an integral control law. \end{remark}

 \begin{remark}[Control contraction metrics (CCM) and complete integrability] Following the discussion in \cite[p.
 3]{manchester_control_2017}, our learned metric $M(x) = \Theta(x)^T\Theta(x)$ and policy $\pi$ provide a \emph{completely integrable} differential control law $\delta u = \frac{\partial \pi}{\partial x}(x) \delta x$, which exponentially stabilizes the variational dynamics $\dot{\delta x} = (\frac{\partial \fd}{\partial x}(x) + \sum_{j=1}^m \frac{\partial g_j}{\partial x}(x) u'_j) \delta x + g(x)\delta u$, along trajectories $(x',u')$.
 This can be seen by evaluating LMI~\eqref{eq:contraction_LMI} directly on the closed-loop dynamics $\fcl$ \eqref{eq:fcl}, and simplifying the resulting expression using the Killing field condition discussed in Remark \ref{rem:Killing} to obtain the following: